EpsilonHeap/EpsilonHeap.github.io/pages/topics.md

 .. has_math: True
 -->

-Research can broadly be classified into two 'Ying-Yang' categories of reinforcing components: exploration and explotation of knowledge or cognative abilities.
+Research can broadly be classified into two 'Ying-Yang' categories of reinforcing components: exploration and exploitation of knowledge or cognitive abilities.
 Below is a list of topics covering the papers sitting on my desk.
 Although a small sample compared to those stored as bits on various devices, this list is representative of the results of 'exploration'.
 The organization and categorization is somewhat haphazard yet still revealing.
 A harder task is to distill this list into a research agenda.

 ## Fundamental
 + High dimensional space